danbev/learning-ai/notes/softmax.md

 eˣⁱ = exponential of the i-th element of the input vector ∑_j eˣʲ = sum of all the exponentials of the input vector
 ```

+### Numerical Stability
+The standard softmax function involves computing the exponential of numbers.
+If
+these numbers are very large or very small, it can lead to problems.
+Exponentiating a large number can lead to overflow, where the number becomes too
+large for the computer to represent accurately, resulting in infinity.
+Exponentiating a very small (negative) number can lead to underflow, where the
+number becomes so close to zero that it is rounded down to zero, losing accuracy.

+A common technique to make softmax numerically stable is to subtract the maximum
+value in the input vector from each element before exponentiation.
+This process
+is known as softmax stabilization.
+This subtraction doesn't change the output of the softmax function (due to the
+properties of the exponential function and the way softmax normalizes its
+output), but it prevents the input values to the exponential function from being
+ too large.
+As a result, the risk of overflow is significantly reduced, while the relative
+differences between input values are preserved, ensuring accurate and stable
+softmax calculations.